MRtrix3/mrtrix3/testing/README.md

 ## Adding tests

+To add test a new for a given command, add a bash script to the `tests/command_name` folder.
-Add a script to the `tests/` folder.
-Each line of these scripts constitutes a single test, and will be run as a single unit.
-Use `&&` and `||` bash constructs if needed to create compound commands.
+You can use `&&` and `||` bash constructs if needed to create compound commands.
 Each of these lines should return a zero exit code if successful.
 You can test the output of your commands against your expected output using the `testing_diff_image` command (note other commands are available to check various types of output - look in `testing/tools` for the full list).

-Note that this script will be invoked directly parsed by the build system, so does not need to be executable, or to set up any redirection, or to uses a hash-bang line to specify the interpreter.
-Just add commands to be run, and if any of them produce a non-zero exit code, this will be reported when running `ctest`.
-All commands will also be logged.

-The testing will consider each line of the test scripts to correspond to an individual test, and report as such.
-If any of your tests need multiple commands, simply list them all on the same line, separated by semicolons or other constructs such as `&&` or `||`.
-Look within existing test scripts for examples.
+The name of your test should be appropriate for its scope and you should explain the purpose of your test by adding relevant comments in the header (comments in bash can be added by prefixing `#` to any given line).

+Additionally, you will also need to modify the relevant CMake files to ensure your new tests is picked up by the build system.
+For example, if you add a new test called `test_name` for the `dwidenoise` command, you will need to add a new line `add_bash_tests(dwidenoise/test_name)` in the `binaries/CMakeLists.txt` file.

+If your test reports a non-zero exit code, this will be reported as a failure when running `ctest`.

 #### Temporary files